Incentive Aware AI Regulations: A Credal Characterisation

 \section{Experiments}

-We empirically validate our framework through three distinct experiments: (1) \textbf{Strategic Gaming}: We demonstrate that a regulator using a non-convex set of prohibited distributions is vulnerable to arbitrage by strategic agents (Fig~\ref{experiments:fig1a}); (2) \textbf{Perfect Market Outcome via Optimal Licensing}: We implement the optimal license $\pi^*$ with Equation~\ref{eq:licenses-for-risk-averse-agent} for a regulator who wishes to regulate use of spurious features for classification, showing that it correctly distinguishes compliant models from non-compliant ones (Figs~\ref{experiments:fig1b} \& \ref{experiments:fig1c}); and (3) \textbf{Implicit Regulation}: We demonstrate a fairness regulation where the credal set is defined implicitly via the mechanism, eliminating the need for its explicit representation (Fig~\ref{experiments:fig1d}).
-For reproducibility we also open source our implementation\footnote{ \url{https://github.com/muandet-lab/incentive-aware-ai-regulation}}.
+We empirically validate our theoretical contributions through three experiments: (1) \textbf{Strategic Gaming}: We demonstrate that regulators using a non-convex $\mathcal{P}_0$ are vulnerable to arbitrage by strategic agents (Fig~\ref{experiments:fig1a}); (2) \textbf{Example of }$\bm{\Pi}$ \textbf{using Sequential Hypothesis Testing}: We design licenses $\pi\in\Pi$ using Equation~\ref{eq:sequential-licenses} for regulators seeking to control the use of spurious features in classification under sequentially observed data (Figs~\ref{experiments:fig1b} \& \ref{experiments:fig1c}); and (3) \textbf{Regulation with Implicit $\mathcal{P}_0$}: We demonstrate a fairness regulation framework in which $\mathcal{P}_0$ is specified implicitly, eliminating the need for an explicit representation (Fig~\ref{experiments:fig1d}).